ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 Content addressing through hashes has become a widely-used means of connecting data in distributed systems, from the commits that back your code to the blockchains that run cryptocurrencies.
 However, the underlying data structures in these systems are not necessarily interoperable.

 This is where the [IPLD project](https://ipld.io/) comes in. **Hashes identify content, and IPLD links that content together**.
 Since different distributed systems structure their data in different ways, IPLD provides libraries for combining pluggable modules (parsers for each possible type of IPLD node) to resolve a path, selector, or query across many linked nodes (allowing you explore data regardless of the underlying protocol).
-IPLD really refers to any content addressable data with links to other content addressable data: “Oh you use git-style, no worries, I can follow those links.
+IPLD really refers to any content addressable data with links to other content addressable data: “Oh you use Git-style, no worries, I can follow those links.
 Oh you use Ethereum, I got you, I can follow those links too!”

 The IPFS protocol uses “IPFS-flavored IPLD” to get from raw content to an IPFS address.
 IPFS has its own preferences and conventions about how data should be broken up into a DAG (more on DAGs below!); IPLD links content on the IPFS network together using those conventions.